 Represents the northern part of the city of Albert Lea.

 With Larry’s interest in the cooperative model, his financial industry background and a passion to represent his community, he joined the board.
-He is serving his 3rd year on the Board of Directors.
 Larry also serves on several other local boards; First Presbyterian Church, St. Johns’ Nursing Home and Freeborn County Fair board.
 Larry retired from a financial company after 36 years of employment.
 He enjoys fishing in Canada, vacationing with his wife in Florida and spending time with his children and grandchildren.
 Larry and his wife Janice have four grown children and ten grandchildren.
 Larry is proud of the passion, each and every team member of the cooperative display, along with their dedication to serve members.
 Larry has attained a greater understanding of the cooperative business model and the complexity of the electric industry.
 “The opportunity to serve on the FMCS board has been challenging, however extremely rewarding”.